Trending IoT Solutions To Overcome Construction Labor Shortages

 3. 3D printing to create models and offer a tangible experience to stakeholders

-4. Wearables to boost worker safety at the construction sites
+4. Wearables to boost worker safety at construction sites

 5. Robotics for automating and speeding up processes